 Outlook Focused Inbox vs Clutter

-Clutter and Focused Inbox both sort your mail into important messages.
-Focused Inbox consists of the important message and leaves rest in Other folder, while Clutter removes messages from the Inbox and sorts them into a separate folder.
+In both Clutter and Focused Inbox it sorts emails into important messages.
+Focused Inbox consists of the important message and leaves rest in Another folder, while Clutter removes messages from your Inbox and sorts them into separate folders.

-You can switch messages from other to focus and vice versa, one of the drawbacks of clutter is it separate and other emails to a separate folder, which was later replaced by a Focused inbox.
+You can switch messages from other to focus and vice versa, one of the drawbacks of clutter is it separates other emails into a separate folder, which was later replaced by a Focused inbox.

 Focused Inbox uses a tab system, with “Focused” and “Other” tabs.
 Low-priority e-mails get placed in the Other location.
 In contrast, Clutter sends low-priority e-mails to a completely separate “Clutter” folder